tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ### Editing DCRs

+Creating and Editing DCR's normally requires you to hard code JSON and submit via the API.

 "Cool Story Bro, but I really don't want to fuck around that much...".
-Me either so there is a cheat if its simple.
-Using the DCR's Export Template, click deploy and edit the template before you submit it, right over the top of the existing rule.
+Me either so there is a cheat if your Transformation is simple.
+Using the Export Template feature of the Azure Portal on the DCR, click deploy and edit the template before you submit it, right over the top of the existing rule.

 1. Go to Azure Monitor
 2. Go to Settings --> Data Collection Rules